keegango/lsqpy/README.md

 ##Getting started

 We begin with an example of simple linear regression - the problem of trying to fit a line to some data.
-The goal of this example is to show what lsqpy looks like, and also give an example of a least-squares problem.
+The goal of this example is to show what lsqpy looks like, and also give an example of working through a least-squares problem.
 If you are already familiar with least-squares problems skip to [code](#code "Code section").

 The files for this example are in [examples/simple_linreg](https://github.com/keegango/lsqpy/blob/master/examples/simple_linreg/ "linreg_example").